-As family members should not pay any fee when submitting the application, they cannot be obliged to obtain an appointment via a premium call line or via an external provider whose services are charged to the applicant.
-Family members must be allowed to lodge their application directly at the consulate without any costs.
+As non-EU family members should not pay any fee when submitting the application, they cannot be obliged to obtain an appointment via a premium call line or via an external provider whose services are charged to the applicant.
+Non-EU family members must be allowed to lodge their application directly at the consulate without any costs.
 This possibility must be genuine and effective.